chieffy99/builder/README.md

 # Dynamic Data Weaver

 This project bootstraps a small FastAPI backend and a simple static frontend.
-The backend lives under `backend/` and is a proper Python package so modules can be imported using package‑relative paths.
+The backend lives under `backend/`.
+The bootstrap script ensures `backend/__init__.py` exists so the folder behaves as a package and modules can be imported using package-relative paths.

 ## Setup